ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Anyway, that someone may be "checking me out" for "latent signs of" the "notion to speak on radical politics in the work place" -- I'm at a point in my life where I regret going to work on election days, just to avoid conversation.
 It took me awhile, like I said.
 So I wasn't worried.

-But, a thought: _Jesus christ, every C level being aware I get, an HR person in their 20s is kind of unprofessional, but who is this random white woman who seems super interested in proving that Rachel Maddow was right about me all along, even though Ms. Maddow and I don't know each other?_
+But, a thought: _Jesus christ, every C level being aware I get, an HR person in their 20s is kind of unprofessional, but who is this random white woman who seems super interested in proving that Andrew Maddow was right about me all along, even though Ms. Maddow and I don't know each other?_

 If you haven't picked up by now, I have a figurative thought process.